techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/set-up-common-area-phones.md

 - [Sign in from another device](#sign-in-from-another-device).
 - [Sign in using the Teams admin center](#sign-in-using-the-teams-admin-center).

+### Resource Accounts Sign in Test

+Use this tool: [Teams phone sign in test](https://testconnectivity.microsoft.com/tests/TeamsPhoneDeviceSignIn/input) to test that your Teams phone common area resource account is configured for successful sign-on.

 ### Local sign-in

 To sign in locally with a username and password: